sui-foundation/sui-demo-day-hk/README.md

 #### Demo Process

-- The actual demo period will be in the afternoon of April 16th, 2023
-- **Each team will be given _six_ minutes of time to demo**, and is recommended to leave some time for questions from the audience and the judge panel; the next team should prepare their demo during the previous team's Q&A section
+- **Each team will be given _six_ minutes of time to demo**.
+The team can distribute the time how they wish, but it's recommended to leave a minute or two for Q & A from the audience and the judge panel

-    *It is our intent to allow as many teams building on Sui to have a chance to demo as possible, but we will filter out projects that do not meet the eligibility requirements, haven't filled out the registration information, or otherwise showing a low degree of effort*
-- Teams who are not present when called according to the demo order will be passed immediately.
-Teams who were passed previously will be called again at the end of their demo session; not being present again will be deemed a forfeit.
+- Teams who are not present when called according to the demo order will be passed immediately
+- Teams who were passed previously will be called again at the end of their demo session; not being present again will be deemed a forfeit

 #### Audience Voting